 What the Financial Service Committee Does

-It reviews programs relating to the Federal Reserve, FDIC, the SEC, Fannie Mae and Freddie Mac, HUD and international agencies such as the World Bank and the International Monetary Fund.
-The Committee also ensures enforcement of consumer protection laws such as the U.S. Housing Act, the Truth In Lending Act, the Housing and Community Development Act, and the Community Reinvestment Act, among others.
+The Committee has a wide reach, supervising the nation's housing and financial services: banking, insurance, real estate, public and assisted housing, and securities.
+It also evaluates programs relating to the Federal Reserve, FDIC, the SEC, Fannie Mae and Freddie Mac, HUD, and even a few international agencies such as the World Bank and the International Monetary Fund.
+The Committee makes sure consumer protection laws are enforced, such as the U.S. Housing Act, the Truth In Lending Act, the Housing and Community Development Act, and the Community Reinvestment Act, to name a few.

 Why Frank Is Important to the Economy